uclab-potsdam/scienceforukraine/public/pages/donate.md

 If you prefer to process your donation via an **invoice**, please don't hesitate to reach out to us at [info@scienceforukraine.eu](mailto:info@scienceforukraine.eu).

-If you'd like your name to be publicly listed as a donor in the #ScienceForUkraine donor list, please don't hesitate to contact us via email at [info@scienceforukraine.eu](mailto:info@scienceforukraine.eu).
+If you would like your name to be publicly listed as a donor in the #ScienceForUkraine donor list, please don't hesitate to contact us via email at [info@scienceforukraine.eu](mailto:info@scienceforukraine.eu).
 <br>
 <br>